Paradise Lost: Marriage

 Satan Watching the Caresses of Adam and Eve, William Blake (1808).

-Milton first presented Adam and Eve in Book IV with impartiality.
-The relationship between Adam and Eve is one of "mutual dependence, not a relation of domination or hierarchy".
-While the author placed Adam above Eve in his intellectual knowledge and, in turn, his relation to God, he granted Eve the benefit of knowledge through experience.
+Milton held many opinions on what the ideal marriage was supposed to be.
+A year after Mary Powell left him weeks after their marriage in 1642, Milton published The Divorce Tracts, detailing his opinions on marriage and divorce.
+In the book Tetrachordon, Milton defines marriage as "a love fitly dispos'd to mutual help and comfort of life; this is that happy Form of marriage naturally arising from the very heart of divine institution in the Text".
+John Halkett states that, to Adam, Eve represents a more complex space in his heart as she helps satisfy the emotional needs he expressed to God, bringing him true harmony as his desire.
 Hermine Van Nuis clarifies, that although there was stringency specified for the roles of male and female, Adam and Eve unreservedly accept their designated roles.
 Rather than viewing these roles as forced upon them, each uses their assignment as an asset in their relationship with each other.
 These distinctions can be interpreted as Milton's view on the importance of mutuality between husband and wife.

 When examining the relationship between Adam and Eve, some critics apply either an Adam-centered or Eve-centered view of hierarchy and importance to God.
 David Mikics argues, by contrast, these positions "overstate the independence of the characters' stances, and therefore miss the way in which Adam and Eve are entwined with each other".
+Others like Halkett argue that these very differences help set up the inherent hierarchy between husband and wife.
+He states that "Milton argues the inequality of the sexes from the differences in their appearance: their hair, forehead, and eyes give evidence of different intellectual and moral powers,^{"} which the Son reminds Adam when he confronts the pair after the fall, as Eve was to "attract thy love, not thy subjection."
+However, Kristin Pruitt argues that both reciprocity and hierarchy are at equal play in the relationship.
+Eve sees Adam as her faithful guide, and Adam sees her as a priceless companion, and through this they develop each other's gifts.
+Pruitt states that "the ideal human marriage....is not masculinist or feminist but essentially...humanist."
 Milton's narrative depicts a relationship where the husband and wife (here, Adam and Eve) depend on each other and, through each other's differences, thrive.
-Still, there are several instances where Adam communicates directly with God while Eve must go through Adam to God; thus, some have described Adam as her guide.
+Even though there are several instances where Adam communicates directly with God while Eve must go through Adam to God, Pruitt suggests that through her relationship with Adam, she has gained "God in her" and Adam must honour that.